This is where Guys with Dicks disintegrated and I tried to do the same.

 More than half these songs were recorded when the band still existed, either during or right after the sessions for the CASTRATED EP.
 I started recording on my own in April.
 At first it was only so I could play new ideas and finished songs for Gord and Tyson, which we could then re-record as a group.

 Then I decided to have a little fun with What She Wants, overdubbing bass, drums, multiple vocal tracks, and a second guitar part.
-Listening back to what I’d done, it struck me for the first time that I didn’t need to keep waiting around for a drummer who now seemed to be more interested in shutting me down creatively just to prove he could than he was in making music with me.
-I could record all these songs I was writing on my own and play all the parts myself.
+Listening back to what I’d done, it struck me for the first time in a long while that I didn’t need a band to get across all my ideas.
+I could record some of these songs I was writing on my own and play all the parts myself.

 Pretty soon I didn’t have any good reason not to.
 One day in the beginning of May I got a phone call from Gord telling me he and the other members of Fetal Pulp had been offered a recording contract.
 Aside from being tens of thousands of dollars in debt to the record company right off the bat and having most of whatever money they might generate making a beeline for the pockets of other people without even denting their recoupable debt, one of the stipulations of the contract was this: none of the band members were allowed to be involved in any other active musical projects once they signed.

-It was an abysmal deal.
-But it looked like everyone was going to jump at the chance to get signed.
+It was a horrifying deal.
+But it looked like everyone was going to jump at the chance to get signed (hey, what teenager wouldn’t?).
 And that meant I would soon be out of a band one way or another.

 Even without the death knell sounding, it felt like it was about time for me to record another solo album after a two-year break from the format.